Avedude/Apple-Explained-Moderation-Bot/README.md

 ## Setup

 1. Fork and download the source code of the bot.
+2. Download node.js for your operating system from nodejs.org.
-2. Go to the directory of the bot's files in a command line.
+3. Go to the directory of the bot's files in a command line.
-3. Run `npm i`.
+ Run `npm i`.
+If this doesn't work, run `npm install discord.js --save`.
-4. Move the configs from `/config_templates` to the main bot folder.
+ Move the configs from `/config_templates` to the main bot folder.
-5. Edit the configs as you wish.
+ Edit the configs as you wish.
-6. Run `node ae-bot.js`.
+ Run `node ae-bot.js`.

 ## Support